 SFG Spacing: 1 per square foot (locally acceptable for cold climate)

-When to plant: 4-8 weeks prior to last frost indoors, transplant 2 weeks after last frost.
+When to plant: 4-8 weeks before the last frost indoors, transplant two weeks after last frost.

 Germination: 10-21 days (above 22 degrees C, longer if cooler)

-Like tomatoes, peppers like sunshine and heat, however they don’t need as much water and will actually grow like weeds when their heat requirements are met.
-Dryer plants can actually produce hotter peppers as that usually means hotter temperatures.
+Like tomatoes, peppers like sunshine and heat; however, they don’t need as much water and will grow like weeds when their heat requirements are met.
+Dryer plants can produce hotter peppers, as that usually means hotter temperatures.

-Only use water that has been out of the tape more than 12 hours for watering if you have chlorinated water.
-Slow to start, seeds should be started indoors 7-8 weeks from last frost risk.
-They can take a month just to get an inch tall unless you keep their location very warm.
-A couple of rows of seeds planted in a flat box, then after their first true leaves form, dig them out carefully and transplant into single pots.
+Only use water that has been out of the tap for more than 12 hours for watering if you have chlorinated water.
+Slow to start; seeds should be started 7-8 weeks indoors from the last frost risk.
+They can take a month to get an inch tall unless you keep their location very warm.
+First, a couple of rows of seeds are planted in a flat box, then after their first true leaves form, dig them out carefully and transplant them into single pots.

 Water frequently with de-chlorinized water only – not straight from a hose on city water.
-To de-chlorinize simply fill buckets with water from the house water, just make sure it stands for 24 hours before using it.
-Chlorine in water is very unstable and will evaporate into the air rather quickly (usually minutes if the water is agitated).
-I usually water every 2-3 days – filling up my set aside buckets after each watering to de-chlorinize for the next watering.
-One a month I will add some fertilizer – liquid miracle grow is my favorite.
+To de-chlorinize, fill buckets with water from the house water; just make sure it stands for 24 hours before using it.
+Chlorine in water is volatile and will evaporate into the air rather quickly (usually minutes if the water is agitated).
+I usually water every 2-3 days – filling up my set-aside buckets after each watering to de-chlorinize for the next watering.
+Once a month, I will add some fertilizer – liquid miracle grow is my favourite.
 Although I have never pruned a pepper plant, larger plants may be pruned to allow more sunlight into nearby plants where needed.

-All peppers ripen to yellow or red, all other colours are simply immature or intermediate ripening stages, Never let a pepper make it to a frost – A minor frost will kill pepper plants and can actually damage the fruit – they are tropical in nature after all.
-Pepper plants if allowed to ripen their fruit will stop producing more fruit.
-Pick the peppers green up until 40 days or so before first frost, then let the remaining ones ripen.
+All peppers ripen to yellow or red; all other colours are immature or intermediate ripening stages.
+Never let a pepper make it to a frost – A minor frost will kill pepper plants and can damage the fruit – they are tropical in nature, after all.
+If allowed to ripen their fruit, Pepper plants will stop producing more fruit.
+Pick the peppers green up until 40 days or so before the first frost, then let the remaining ones ripen.

-Peppers are best if eaten/used fresh however they have a multitude of storage options as well.
+Peppers are best if eaten/used fresh; however, they also have many storage options.
 Sweet/Green peppers can be cut up and frozen.
-Hot peppers/chili peppers can be dried easily and even be ground up afterwards.
-Making and canning your own salsa is a great way to store them as well.
+Hot peppers/chilli peppers can be dried easily and ground up afterwards.
+Making and canning your salsa is also a great way to store them.